abridged/collabland-dev/telefrens/create-a-tf-group.md

 To fix:

-1. Change the "Chat History for New Members" to `Visible`.
+1. Change the "Chat History for New Members" setting to `Visible`.
 2. Add the bot to the group again.

 :::